hashish vs charas: close up view of Moroccan hashish blocks on wood with cannabis leaves

 Texture and Color Variations

 Resin texture ranges from soft, pliable paste to hard, crumbly bricks.
-Hand rubbed charas often stays sticky and smooth, while pressed hashish can vary from pale blond to dark brown.
-Color signals resin age and processing style.
-Lighter hues usually indicate fresher concentrates with intact terpenes.
-Darker shades may result from extended heat or fermentation.
-Each variation offers unique mouthfeel and handling properties for consumers and retailers alike.
+Hand-rubbed charas often stays sticky, while pressed hashish can vary from pale blond to dark brown.
+Color signals resin age and processing style, with lighter hues usually indicating fresher concentrates.

 Consumption Styles